centrahq/api-documentation/pages/06.plugins/12.external-payment-plugin/docs.md

 The first request (either POST `/payment-result` or push notification) with successful (`success=true`) authorization triggers order creation.
 If the first authorization to arrive is a failed one it will be accepted by Centra and shown on the order transcation history later, when the order is created.

+[notice-box=alert]
-[notice-box=warning]There is no way to provide or update the customer address using requests finalizing the payment.
+There is no way to provide or update the customer address using requests finalizing the payment.
 Centra needs to know the customer address before.
-Not providing the address before might result in invalid orders with empty address.[/notice-box]
+Not providing the address before might result in invalid orders with empty address.
+[/notice-box]

 ###1.
 Checkout API `POST /payment-result`: